 How to Serve:

+Parents elect parent representatives and employees elect employees for two-year terms.
+To be eligible, a parent must have a student enrolled in the school for at least one of the years and may not be employed by the school for more than an average of six hours per week per month.
 We invite you to become involved in Oakridge’s Community Council by declaring your candidacy.
 Community Council elections are held each school year in the fall.
 Click to download a Declaration of Candidacy form.

-2015-16 LAND Trust Final Report:
+2018-19 LAND Trust Final Report: